A simple tutorial for Git

 A remote repository has been added above with the address `git@github.com:xxx/xxxx.git`.

-To push data to this remote repository or to get the code in the repository is only needed
+To push data to this remote repository or to get the code in the repository is only needed1

 Git push git@github.com:xxx/xxxx.git